hanzoai/agency/LLM.md

 2. **Rendering Components**:
    - `src/pages/CaseStudy.tsx`: Dynamic page component that renders any case study based on the URL parameter
-   - `src/components/CaseStudyTemplate.tsx`: Template component for rendering a case study's content
+   - `src/components/CaseStudyPage.tsx`: Component for rendering a case study's full content
    - `src/components/CaseStudy.tsx`: Component used on the homepage to showcase featured case studies

 3. **Case Study IDs**: